 - Grated Romano cheese and additional basil

-- In a 6-qt. stockpot, heat oil over medium heat.
-Add onion; cook and stir 4-6 minutes or until tender.
+- In a 6-qt. stockpot, heat oil over medium heat; saute onion until tender, 4-6 minutes.
 Stir in tomatoes, salt and pepper; bring to a boil.
-Reduce heat; simmer, uncovered, 20-25 minutes or until thickened.
-Meanwhile, cook spaghetti according to package directions.
+Reduce heat; simmer, uncovered, until thickened, 20-25 minutes.
+Meanwhile, cook spaghetti according to package directions; drain.

 Stir 1/4 cup basil and, if desired, sugar into sauce.
-Serve with spaghetti.
+Serve over spaghetti.
 Top with cheese and additional basil.

 Freeze option: Freeze cooled sauce in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally.
 Yield: 4 servings.